saastechacademy/foundation/project-ideas/order-fulfillment.md

 **Example**

 Let's say a user tries to change the status of a shipment that's already been marked as "Shipped" back to "Packed."
-The `checkCanChangeShipmentStatusGeneral` method would detect this invalid transition, generate an error message like "Cannot perform operation Pack when the shipment is in the Shipped status," and add it to the `error_list`.
+Detect invalid transition, generate an error message like "Cannot perform operation Pack when the shipment is in the Shipped status," and add it to the `error_list`.
 This prevents the invalid status change and informs the user of the reason.

 **Set originContactMechId based on originFacilityId**